Tattoo Cover Up vs Removal: 4 Factors to Consider.

 Don’t be fooled by Pico laser marketing, either.
 They’re NOT removing ink in “half the time” as they claim.
 Their marketing claims are now under scrutiny in a class action lawsuit against one of the leading Picosecond laser manufacturers.

-If waiting six months to a year (sometimes longer) sound too long for you, consider tattoo lightening for cover up.
+If waiting nine months to a year (sometimes longer) sounds too long for you, consider tattoo lightening for cover up.

 Check out our guide to speeding up the process between treatments for helpful tips on optimizing your ink removal.